rki-mf1/GARI/README.md

 ```
 A samplesheet like the one shown above can be created using the python script 'createSampleSheet_GARI.py' within the bin folder.
 Given a directory containing paired-end reads and a seperator/delimiter to reduce the filename to a sampleID this script will create a samplesheet directly usable for GARI (for more information on usage check the help function of the python script).
 If no species information can or is provided the species field will be filled with NA.
 In this case no comparison to the identified reference will be performed.
-Then run in QC-mode (--qc_mode true) assemblies need to be provided as an input.
+When run in QC-mode (--qc_mode true) assemblies need to be provided as an input in the samplesheet.
 For this purpose assemblies are added the the fastq_1 column while the fastq_2 column is left empty.
 A **samplesheet in QC-mode** would look like:
 ```csv
 sample,fastq_1,fastq_2,species
 S1,/path/to/S1_ASM.fasta,,Escherichia coli